 IRC-UK will process health information about whether or not applicants are disabled to ascertain if it needs to make reasonable adjustments to the recruitment process.
-This is to carry out its obligations and exercise specific rights in relation to employment.
+This is to carry out its legal obligations and exercise specific rights in relation to employment.

-Where IRC-UK processes other special categories of data, such as information about ethnic origin, sexual orientation, religion or belief, this is for equal opportunities monitoring purposes, and this data will be collected in an anonymised format.
+Where IRC-UK processes other special categories of data, such as information about ethnic origin, sexual orientation, religion or belief, this is for equal opportunities monitoring purposes based on vital interests, and this data will be collected in an anonymised format.